Skip to main content

 3. How were you able to get comfortable with the suite?
 What did your due diligence look like?

-To get comfortable with the option strategies we intended to employ in our mutual funds, we built our own option back-testing engine.
-This meant getting hands-on with options data from the bottom up: cleaning it, transforming it using different surface fitting models, and really exploring all the things that can go right and wrong with a back test.
+To get comfortable with the option strategies we intended to employ in our mutual funds, we built our own option hypothetical performance engine.
+This meant getting hands-on with options data from the bottom up: cleaning it, transforming it using different surface fitting models, and really exploring all the things that can go right and wrong with hypothetical performance.

 Unfortunately, for our ETF model portfolios, there was no real way to embed the same ideas.
 That is, until Simplify launched its convexity suite.